 Try including the responsibilities that best represent your most relevant and impressive work.
 The rest are likely boilerplate.
 Same goes for skills.

 Understand the needs of your potential employer.
 Then go back to your USP.
 What is it that you can uniquely provide to satisfy their needs?
 That, in turn, will help you decide how to position your job history.

 It will also help you decide what you should include, and what you should scratch.

 Other things to consider: Don’t go too far back with jobs, as it may make you seem too senior (read: old).

 Oh, and don’t do anything silly like cutting and pasting your job description into your resume, or use words from the job description you’re interested in.
-Be unique, because you are.
+Write a resume that is unique, because you are.

 Remember, your humble (but soon to be amazing) resume is just one piece of your personal branding pie.

-It is, after all, how you spend most of your life.
-That passion and devotion you have for what you do should shine through in every single word of your resume.
+The passion and devotion you have for your life’s work should shine through in every single word of your resume.